slammingprogramming/se-scripts/README.md

 ## Contributing

 We welcome contributions from the community!
 If you have ideas for new scripts, improvements, or bug fixes, please feel free to fork the repository and submit a pull request.
-Make sure to follow the contribution guidelines if available.
+Make sure to follow the contribution guidelines.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.